 Wave Life Sciences Ltd. (together with its subsidiaries, "Wave" or the "Company") is a clinical-stage genetic medicines company committed to delivering life-changing treatments for people battling devastating diseases.
-PRISM, Wave's proprietary discovery and drug development platform, enables Wave to target genetically defined diseases with stereopure oligonucleotides across multiple therapeutic modalities.
+Using PRISM, Wave's proprietary discovery and drug development platform that enables the precise design, optimization and production of novel stereopure oligonucleotides.
+Wave has built a genetic toolkit comprised of multiple therapeutic modalities, including RNase-H mediated silencing, RNAi, splicing, and RNA base editing, all of which leverage learnings and optimizations from the PRISM platform and allows Wave to design built-for-purpose molecules to optimally address disease biology.